 Through the use of PV wire and solar panels, we can harness some of this energy to power our systems without the use of traditional fuels that create harmful emissions.
 Perhaps this is why the solar energy market has grown 30 times over since 2010.

 Buying into Photovoltaic Systems

 Solar cables must be designed to be resistant to all environmental factors.
-Photovoltaic wires can be used in both grounded and ungrounded systems due to their tolerance to high-temperature fluctuations, resistance to UV radiation, and moisture.
+Photovoltaic wires can be used in both grounded and ungrounded systems due to their tolerance to high-temperature fluctuations and resistance to UV radiation and moisture.